 Questions to consider

 While Hitler was stopped in 1923, the Reichswehr continued to pursue policies of its own.
 A memorandum dated 6 March 1926 clearly shows the army's aims during Stresemann's period of cooperation and fulfilment.
-The memorandum, approved by von Seekt and sent by Stulpnagel to the German Foreign Office, stated:
+The memorandum, approved by von Seeckt and sent by Stuelpnagel to the German Foreign Office, stated:

 "The immediate aim of German policy must be the regaining of full sovereignty over the area retained by Germany, the firm acquisition of those areas at present separated from her, and the re-acquisition of those areas essential to the German economy.